demidovakatya/demidovakatya.github.io/_posts/2016-06-05-telegram-bots.markdown

 * [YTranslateBot](https://telegram.me/YTranslateBot);
 * [Pomodoro timer bot](https://telegram.me/pomodoro_timer_bot);
 * [StepicBot](https://telegram.me/StepicBot);
-* [FreeBooksBot](https://telegram.me/FreeBooksBot) – if you miss Flibusta bot, you'll definitely will enjoy this one .
-Type in what you need, get something in a day or two;
 * [latexxbot](https://telegram.me/latexxbot) generates formatted images from your LaTeX code;
 * [Lurkmore bot](https://telegram.me/lurkthatbot) – finds Lurkmore articles for you and send it